A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Introduction

-In our previous studies \cite{Fedorov2021} obtained the kinematic parameters of red giants and subgiants from \emph{Gaia}~EDR3 catalogue using the Ogorodnikov--Milne (O–-M) model (\cite{Ogorodnikov1965, Milne1935, Clube1972, duMont1977, Miyamoto1993, Miyamoto1998}).
-The centroids of these stellar samples are located only along the direction of the Galactic center--the Sun--the Galactic anticenter. \cite{Fedorov2023} mapped the kinematics parameters in the plane of our Galaxy using the following approach.
-We solved the equations for the scalar stellar velocity field to find the velocity components of the centroid and their partial derivatives with respect to the Galactocentric cylindrical coordinate system. \cite{Dmytrenko2023} presented the results of determining the coordinates of the vertices of various stellar samples using the analysis of the deformation velocity tensors.
+Using the Ogorodnikov--Milne (O--M) model \cite{Fedorov2021} obtained the kinematic parameters of red giants and subgiants from the \emph{Gaia}~EDR3 catalogue along the direction of the Galactic center -- the Sun -- the Galactic anticentre. \cite{Fedorov2023} mapped the kinematic parameters in the plane of our Galaxy using the following approach.
+They solved the equations for the scalar stellar velocity field to find the velocity components of the centroid and their first order partial derivatives with respect to the Galactocentric cylindrical coordinate system. \cite{Dmytrenko2023} analysed the O--M deformation velocity tensor to determine the vertices of selected stellar samples.

-In addition to classical physical models (e.g., the Oort–Lindblad, Ogorodnikov–Milne), some mathematical models are often used to analyze the stellar kinematics of the Galaxy.
-The stellar proper motions and radial velocities are the components of the velocity vector field.
-So, it is reasonable to use the methods of decomposition of the corresponding stellar velocity field on a set of vector spherical harmonics (VSH).
-This approach allows us to detect all the systematic components which are contained in the investigated velocity field.
-Comparison of the decomposition coefficients with model parameters shows whether the models are complete as well as allows to reveal all significant systematics that are not included in the models.
-This approach is really effective, as demonstrated by previous studies \citep{Vityazev2005, Makarov2007, Mignard2012, Velichko2020}.
-The main problem of this approach is to find the physical sense of the decomposition coefficients and to relate them with the kinematics features of our Galaxy.
+In addition to classical physical models (e.g., the Oort–Lindblad, Ogorodnikov–Milne), other mathematical models are often used to analyze the stellar kinematics of the Galaxy.
+Assuming that stellar proper motions and radial velocities are the components of the velocity vector field, it is reasonable to use the methods of decomposing the corresponding stellar velocity field into a set of vector spherical harmonics (VSH).
+This approach allows the detection of all systematic components contained in the studied velocity field.
+The comparison of the decomposition coefficients with the model parameters shows whether the models are complete, and allows to reveal any significant systematics that are not included in the models.
+This approach is very effective, as previous studies have shown \citep{Vityazev2005, Makarov2007, Mignard2012, Velichko2020}.
+Nevertheless, the main problem of this approach is to find the physical sense of the decomposition coefficients and to relate them with the kinematics features of our Galaxy.